 Directed by Dan Gailey

 She will perform with the KU Jazz Ensemble I led by Dan Gailey, director of Jazz Studies.
-The ensemble has received numerous DownBeat Student Music Awards, including Best College Jazz Ensemble in 2015 and 2019.
-They have had the distinction of playing at many prestigious jazz festivals and venues, including the Montreux Jazz Festival, Umbria Jazz, Jazz À Vienne Festival, the Kennedy Center and Jazz at Lincoln Center.
+The program has received 29 DownBeat Student Music Awards, including the ensemble’s 2021, 2019 and 2015 awards in the Graduate Division for Best College Big Band in the U.S. or Canada, and their Outstanding Performance Awards in the same division in 2022 and 2017.
+They have had the distinction of playing at many prestigious jazz festivals and venues, including the Montreux Jazz Festival, Umbria Jazz, Jazz À Vienne Festival, The Kennedy Center and Jazz at Lincoln Center.